compsoc-edinburgh/htb16-site/README.md

-# Hack the Burgh 2016: Website
+# Hack the Burgh 2016 website

-This is the website for HTB 2016.
-The same repository was used for HTB 2015, and now lives [here](https://github.com/compsoc-edinburgh/htb15-site).
+This is the website for [HTB 2016](http://2016.hacktheburgh.com).
+The same repository was used for HTB 2015, which now lives [here](https://github.com/compsoc-edinburgh/htb15-site).

 ## How to test